teslasuit/half-life-alyx-teslasuit-experience/README.md

 2. Follow steps from [Configuration 1](#configuration-1) or [Configuration 2](#configuration-2)

 ## Troubleshooting
 If there are message with text `Failed to init game prerequisites.
-Game dir not found.`, add `-path path/to/the/game/dir` option to TeslastuitAlyx.exe
+Game dir not found.`, add `-path path/to/the/game/dir` launch option to TeslastuitAlyx.exe:
+1. Create shortcut from TeslasuitAlyx.exe
+2. Right click on shortcut.
+3. Select properties.
+4. In the appearing window find Target text field and add `-path C:/Half Life Alyx` at the end of the line. or
+1. Run cmd.exe in the directory with TeslasuitAlyx.exe
+2. write `Teslasuit.exe -path C:/Half Life Alyx`

 ## Animations List
 Full animation names list cann be found [here](/AnimationList.md).